 The ion exchange process used in salt-based softeners uses a resin bed.
 This system is extremely effective in removing all grains per gallon of calcium and magnesium.
 For instance, when your water test on some hard water finds 10 grains per gallon, a water analysis should find 0 grains per gallon after treatment.

-Salt-based water softeners work using a metered valved fixed on the resin tank.
+Water softeners work using a metered valved fixed on the resin tank.
 When the water reaches the saturation point, the ion resin bed runs a cleaning cycle.
 Note that all this time, the water is being metered.
 The cleaning cycle also involves getting rid of the hardness minerals with a series of backflushes in the system.
 The sodium ions are periodically replenished in the resin bed.
 This happens during the cleaning cycle.

-Working Principle of Salt-free Water Softeners
+How a Salt-free Water Softeners Works

-Unlike salt-based water softeners, where hardness is dealt with by removing mineral ions, a salt-free system of hardness minerals is retained.
+Unlike salt-based softeners, where hardness is dealt with by removing mineral ions, a salt-free system of hardness minerals is retained.

-A salt-free system uses template-assisted crystallization, a process that involves passing water over a catalytic media.
+A salt-free system uses template-assisted crystallization, a salt-free process that involves passing water over a catalytic media.
 This makes the hardness minerals not adhere to surfaces.
 The hard water minerals are turned into crystals that do not adhere to surfaces.